 - Whether the individual is already homeless, and if not, when they are likely to become homeless

 - Whether the individual is at risk of rough sleeping on the date the referral is made and, if so, whether this is imminent

 - Risk assessment information, considering the risks to the individual and others

 - Key medical information where relevant

-Referrals should only be made with the consent of the individual, and so we ask that all referrals confirm that consent has been obtained.
+Referrals should only be made with the individual's consent, so we ask that all referrals confirm that permission has been obtained.